extremecoders-re/go-dispatch-proxy/README.md

 [INFO] SOCKS server started at 192.168.1.2:5566
 ```

 Out of 5 consecutive connections, the first 3 are routed to `10.81.201.18` and the remaining 2 to `192.168.1.2`.
 The SOCKS server is started by default on `127.0.0.1:8080`.
-It can be changed using the `-lhost` and `lport` directive.
+It can be changed using the `-lhost` and `-lport` directive.

 Now change the proxy settings of your browser, download manager etc to point to the above address (eg `127.0.0.1:8080`).
 Be sure to add this as a SOCKS v5 proxy and NOT as a HTTP/S proxy.